It's Difficult to Believe,

 One of the things Larry takes personal pride in is being the "face" of Artisán Knitworks most days as Sandra continues her work as a scholar.
 Admittedly, running the shop was to be a gig that lasted a couple of years ... until Sandra retired from Wayne State.
 Then the Great Recession.
 (Sigh.)
-A couple of years turned into over eleven.
+A couple of years turned into well over a dozen..

 Larry is the first to admit, much to his surprise, how quickly he began to love being in the shop -- often seven days a week.
 It took him about a year to figure out his instant comfort with the business.

 Larry had been a writer and photographer who worked with ad agencies and art studios.
 While looking at all the colors and textures, he realized that fundamentally knitting and crochet are as much a part of the graphic arts as painting and photography.
 Techniques and media are different, but that's about it.

 He also realized that he enjoyed the daily interactions with the women, men, and kids w come into the shop.
 It's fun.

 Frankly, he’s not best knitter around.
 However, he does understand why customers buy, how they select stores, and what creates customer loyalty.
 His philosophy is clear: it’s not just the yarn, it’s the customer’s entire experience buying that is important.

 Larry produces the marketing and customer communications materials for Artisán Knitworks.
 He does all the photography and layouts for the the shop's patterns and writes the Purl Daily newsletter.